 Ritual and Response: Sketchbook Workshop

-In this session we will use our sketchbook as a practice of returning, experimenting, and unearthing your own visual vernacular.
+In this session we will use our sketchbook as a practice of returning, experimenting, and unearthing your own visual language.

 Watch the video below: